yanhan/provision-ubuntu-ansible/README.md

 # About

-Uses ansible to provision an Ubuntu based Linux system
+Provisions my Ubuntu Linux system using Ansible

 ## Setup